Bulk soybeans piled for processing into soybean meal and oil products

 When farmers are part of manufacturing, accountability is direct.
 The feedback loop is faster, and quality issues do not get buried under layers of departments.
 If something is off, it gets noticed and addressed because the same people making the decisions understand what “off” looks like in a feed bunk and in herd results.

-A big part of this comes down to how processing influences nutrient availability and consistency.
-Your existing blog on soy meal processing and amino acid availability is a strong reference point here because it explains why processing details matter when you’re trying to protect performance over time.
+A big part of this comes down to how soybean meal processing influences nutrient availability and feed consistency.
+Our insights on soy meal processing and amino acid availability explain why these details matter when trying to protect protein digestibility and herd results.

 Locally Sourced Inputs Build Trust and Stability